-A simulation environment is established, and the proposed model is implemented using a crossplatform multi-agent programmable modeling environment known as NetLogo [10], [11].
-We choose NetLogo because, memory), which means most grid applications require same resources.
-Hence, in our simulation, we consider two types of resources (storage and CPU) for each bundle and bidders' requirements are also assumed to be the two types of the resources.
-Figure 2 illustrates how available bundles by a provider are expressed and bidders choose their suitable bundles for competition.
-According to the figure, provider 5 has six bundles available to offer, whereas the first element of a bundle refers to storage and the second element to the number of processors.
-Bidder (user) 18 chooses bundle-1 out of the 6, since bundle-1 matches or exceeds the bidder's requirement.
-However, the auction for the bundle does not happen, since only one bidder selects the bundle.
-The BCs corresponding to bundle-3 and bundle-5 would be allowed to proceed with their auctions, since multiple users are engaged to compete for these bundles.
-We implement a FIPA (Foundation for Intelligent Physical Agents) conformant English auction protocol [13].
-In this protocol, the auctioneer (BC) seeks to find the market price of a bundle by initially announcing an ask-bid below the supposed market value, and gradually raising the ask-bid over iterations.
-If any bidder accepts the bid and declares a counter-bid which is greater than the ask-bid, auctioneer immediately announces the counter-bid as a new ask-bid.
-The auction continues until no bidder is prepared to counter-bid against the ask-bid.
+A simulation environment is established, and the proposed model is implemented using a crossplatform multiagent programmable modeling environment known as NetLogo [10], [11].
+We choose NetLogo because, users are engaged to compete for these bundles.
+We implement a FIPA (Foundation for Intelligent Physical 200 Agents) conformant English auction protocol ??13].
+In this protocol, the auctioneer (BC) seeks to find the market 201 price of a bundle by initially announcing an ask-bid below the supposed market value, and gradually raising the 202 ask-bid over iterations.
+If any bidder accepts the bid and declares a counter-bid which is greater than the ask-bid, 203 auctioneer immediately announces the counterbid as a new ask-bid.
+The auction continues until no bidder is 204 205 prepared to counter-bid against the ask-bid.
 If the last bid by the bidder exceeds the auctioneer's reservation price, the bundle is sold.
 Otherwise it is not sold.
-The reservation price C of a bundle B by a particular provider P_i can be formalized by Equation (1).
+The reservation price C of a bundle B by a particular provider 206 P i can be formalized by Equation (1).
+207

-- NetLogo is a FIPA (Foundation for Intelligent Physical Agent) conformant platform [12]. - It has extensive built-in models to deal with multiagents. - It can work as a 'simulated parallel' environment [10]. - It is platform (Mac, Windows, and Linux) independent [11].
+?
+NetLogo is a FIPA (Foundation for Intelligent Physical Agent) conformant platform [12]. ?
+It has extensive built-in models to deal with multiagents. ?
+It can work as a 'simulated parallel' environment [10]. ?
+It is platform (Mac, Windows, and Linux) independent [11].